-This paper searches for a static, spherically symmetric Hayward-like solution of the novel $4D$ EGB gravity namely whose charge is described by a nonlinear electrodynamics (NED), $4D$ Hayward-EGB black holes.
-Thus, we investigate a black hole solution in the novel $4D$ EGB gravity coupled to a NED theory.
-We study not only the structure of $4D$ Hayward-EGB black holes but also its thermodynamic properties including stability of the system.
-In particular, we explicitly bring out how the effect of NED can alter black hole solution and it's thermodynamical properties.
+This paper searches for a static, spherically symmetric nonsingular solution of the $4D$ EGB gravity, namely, whose charge is described by nonlinear electrodynamics (NED), $4D$~nonsingular EGB black holes.
+Thus, we investigate a black hole solution in the $4D$ EGB gravity coupled to a NED theory.
+We study not only the structure of $4D$ nonsingular EGB black holes but also its thermodynamic properties, including the stability of the system.
+In~particular, we explicitly bring out how the effect of NED can alter the black hole solution and its thermodynamic properties.

-\section{Basic equations and black hole solution}
+\section{Basic Equations and Black Hole Solution}